-Other methods employed for clarification of the material (leaf and stem) are described below:- examining pressed specimen of stem, take separate tissue and press them with a scalpel on the slide.
+Other methods employed for clarification of the material (leaf and stem) are described below:- b) Powder

 (a) Leaf - Boil pieces of leaves in a test tube with chloralydrate for several minutes until completely clarified and then examine them in chloral hydrate solution.
 After clarification leaf pieces are divided into two parts with the help of a scalpel or needle, and carefully turn one part.
 The leaf can be examined from both the dorsal and ventral surfaces.